 - Cisco Jasper integration - manage all SIMs neatly from the 1oT Terminal, even when they are provided by other operators.

 - Map view with Cell ID - see where the SIMs are located by getting more accurate data about device location and visualize it on an interactive map.
+Map shows up on a "SIM view" (as seen on the fourth screenshot in this blogpost).

 This concludes our brief overview of the 1oT Terminal.
 Within time it will become more functional while staying intuitive.
 In case of any questions, feel free to contact us at hello[at]1oT.mobi